 And there is also semolina.
 This flour is coarser and a little bit harder to work with.
 So it’s better to leave it until after you’ve done pasta from scratch a few times and you are already comfortable with the process.
 The resulting pasta is slightly harder and feels more al dente.

 Once you’ve gone over the process a few times, you could start experiment with different flours.
-I personally find a combination of plain flour and an alternative flour give the best results.

 Steps to make pasta from scratch

 You will need 100 grams of flour for every person that is eating.
 So, if you’re cooking for 5, multiply this recipe by 5.

 In a bowl mix 100 grams (just over 3/4 of a cup) of flour with 1 egg and 1 teaspoon of table salt.

 You can do it the traditional way and make a little volcano with the flour and add the eggs in the middle, but that’s not needed.
 Using a large kitchen bowl will make cleanup easier and the dough will turn out exactly the same.

 At first the mix will look like wet sand, but after a few minutes the dough will start to come together.
 At that point, switch to using your hands and knead until the dough is smooth and shiny (it should take between 5 to 10 minutes).